5 Best Places to See and Photograph Wildlife in Glacier Park

 What Wildlife Can You See and Photograph in Glacier National Park?

 The other popular animals to encounter in the area includes moose, mountain goats, elk, and bighorn sheep.
-So keep your binoculars handy and have your cameras set up to see and photograph the following members of the extended wildlife of Glacier National Park.
+So keep your binoculars handy and have your cameras set up to see and photograph the following members of the extended wildlife family of Glacier National Park.

 Bears

 In Yellowstone National Park, strong bison with massive heads wear invisible crowns of unofficial kings of Wyoming.
-In Glacier National Park, such fame has been bestowed on the bears.
+In Glacier National Park, this fame has been bestowed on bears.
 Home to both black and grizzly bears, Montana’s largest national park provides a safe haven to the largest populations of grizzly bears in the lower 48 states.

 Bighorn Sheep

-The bighorn sheep is one of the most common wildlife to see in Glacier National Park.
+The bighorn sheep is one of the most common wildlife representatives to see in Glacier National Park.
 Inhabiting mostly alpine meadows and grassy mountain slopes, they are excellent at escaping predators and surviving harsh Montana’s winters.

 Mountain Goats

 A large concentration of mountain goats makes them some of the likely members of the big wildlife family to see in Glacier National Park.
-Similar to its closest relatives, bighorn sheep, these animals reside in the cliffs at high elevations where they feed on grasses, herbs, moss, twigs, and conifer leaves.
+Similar to its closest relatives, bighorn sheep, these animals reside on the cliffs at high elevations where they feed on grasses, herbs, moss, twigs, and conifer leaves.
 Their two-layered wool keeps them warm even at the temperatures as low as minus 50 degrees Fahrenheit.

 Elk

-Some of the largest species of Glacier National Park’s wildlife, the elk inhabit different areas.
-In summer, they often surprise oblivious hikers and landscape and wildlife photographers at higher elevations where grasses and plants abound.
+Some of the largest species of Glacier National Park’s wildlife, elk inhabit different areas.
+In the summer, they often surprise oblivious hikers and landscape and wildlife photographers at higher elevations where grasses and plants abound.
 When the winter comes, the animals relocate to lower “homes”.
-The best places to see this Montana’s wildlife during the colder times are winter feeding grounds in both East and West Glacier.
+The best places to see Montana’s wildlife during the colder times are winter feeding grounds in both East and West Glacier.

 Chipmunks